-The Study for the Promotion of Health in Recycling Lead (SPHERL [NCT02243904]) is the first prospective study, which monitored the health effects related to occupational lead exposure in newly hired workers without known previous exposure [22].
+The Study for the Promotion of Health in Recycling Lead (SPHERL [NCT02243904]) is the first prospective study to monitor the health effects related to occupational lead exposure in newly hired workers without known previous exposure [22].
 The co-primary endpoints, for which SPHERL was powered [41], were the changes in BP and renal function.
-The secondary endpoints included the autonomous nervous regulation of the cardiovascular system, as captured by heart rate variability (HRV), neurocognitive function and peripheral nerve conductivity.
-The workers underwent follow-up visits 1 and 2 years after enrolment.
+The secondary endpoints included the autonomous nervous regulation of the cardiovascular system, as captured by heart rate variability (HRV), neurocognitive function, and peripheral nerve conductivity.
+The workers underwent follow-up visits one and two years after enrolment.
 Detailed flow charts describing the selection of workers analyzed for each endpoint have been published [18-22].

-For BP and renal function [22], the 234 workers analyzed were on average 28.5 years old and included 91.9% men.
-The baseline BL concentration was 4.35 μg/dl and increased 3.2-fold over 2 years of follow-up (range: 0.92-6.45 years).
+For BP and renal function [22], the 234 workers analyzed were on average 28.5 years old and comprised 91.9% men.
+The baseline BL concentration was 4.35 $\mu$ g/dl and increased 3.2-fold over 2 years of follow-up (range: 0.92-6.45 years).
 The changes in BP and renal function were not significantly correlated with the follow-up-to-baseline BL ratio.
 The fully-adjusted changes in systolic/diastolic BP associated with a doubling of BL were -0.25/-0.12 mm Hg (CI, -0.94 to 0.44/-0.66 to 0.42 mm Hg).
-Heat maps (Figure 4) demonstrated that the changes in BP were mainly determined by the baseline BP (P < 0.0001), while the change in BL did not reach significance in these analyses ( $P \ge 0.47$ ).
-Accordingly, in the unadjusted, adjusted and fully adjusted analyses, the HRs for incident hypertension were not significant ( $P \ge 0.063$ ).
-Similarly, the changes in eGFR derived from serum creatinine or serum cystatin C were not related to the follow-up-to-baseline BL ratio, amounting to -0.70 ml/min/1.73 m (CI, -1.70 to +0.30 ml/min/1.73 m) and to -1.06 ml/min/1.73 m (-2.16 to +0.03 ml/min/1.73 m), respectively.
+Heat maps (Figure 4) demonstrated that the changes in BP were mainly determined by the baseline BP (P < 0.0001), while the change in BL did not reach significance in these analyses (P≥0.47).
+Accordingly, in the unadjusted, adjusted, and fully adjusted analyses, the HRs for incident hypertension were not significant ( $P \ge 0.063$ ).
+Similarly, the changes in eGFR derived from serum creatinine or serum cystatin C were not related to the follow-up-to-baseline BL ratio, amounting to $-0.70 \,\text{ml/min}/1.73 \,\text{m}^2 \,(\text{Cl}, -1.70 \,\text{to} +0.30 \,\text{ml/min}/1.73 \,\text{m}^2) \,\text{and}$ to -1.06 ml/min/1.73 m (-2.16 to +0.03 ml/min/1.73 m), respectively.
 Heat maps (Figure 5) indicated that the changes in renal function were mainly determined by the baseline eGFR ( $P \le 0.0011$ ), while the change in BL did not reach significance in these analyses ( $P \ge 0.057$ ).

 HRV was measured from 5-minute ECG recordings in the supine and standing positions, using the Cardiax software, V.4.14.0 (International Medical Equipment Development, Budapest, Hungary).
 The analyses of heart rate and HRV [19] included 195 workers (91.3% men; mean age, 27.8 years).
 Study participants with irregular heart rhythm or taking antihypertensive agents or neuro-active drugs (benzodiazepines, neuroleptics, anti-epileptics, sympathomimetics, amphetamines, and recreational drugs) were excluded from analysis.
 In analyses stratified by quartiles of blood lead changes, trends in heart rate and in HRV derived by the Fourier or autoregressive approach did not reveal a dose-response curve [19].
-In multivariable-adjusted mixed models, heart rate, and HRV were unrelated to BL with no differences between baseline and follow-up.
+In multivariable-adjusted mixed models, heart rate and HRV were unrelated to BL with no differences between baseline and follow-up.
 Along similar lines, the orthostatic heart rate responses were not altered by increasing lead exposure.
 Thus, an over 3-fold BL increment did not affect autonomous neural function, as captured by HRV [52].